TimeleapLabs/unchained/schema.md

       "chain": "ethereum"
     },
   },
-  "signature": "aggregated signature of the request block", "signers": [
+  "signature": "Signature of the request block", "signer": "Public key of the signer",
+  "seen": [
-    // Array of public keys who have signed the packet ]
+    // Array of public keys who have seen the packet with this signature ]
 }
 ```